stanchan/clock-8001/v4/osc.md

 1. integer; Red component of the signal color
 2. integer; Green component of the signal color
 3. integer; Blue component of the signal color
+4. integer; Alpha component of the signal color

 ### `/clock/pause`